jpjacobs/general_jaoc/README.md

 setup is called as:

-         setup_aoc_ 2023 NB. directory defaults to the current directory './' setup_aoc_ 2023 NB. change directory and then setup.
+         setup_aoc_ 2023 NB. directory defaults to the current directory 'data/' setup_aoc_ 2023 NB. use "data/" as directory for inputs and solution files; COOKIE.txt should still be in the working directory.

 JAoC offers tools for getting input to the website and submitting results to the website.
 It also has a setup for easily structuring the code, selectively running and timing days.